christhekeele/rex/README.md

   Finally, since the entire signal is implemented as a stream that emits values, the logger catches all `loggables` emitted by producers and does whatever you want it to.

 Obviously, the core function to focus on is the `handler`.
 A DSL for defining robust handlers, as well as a standard API for them, is priority number one.

+As patterns and DSLs emerge, the way these composed functions interact will likely be refined.
+Some behaviours may be predetermined to the extent that end users will lose the ability to select them all together.
+We'll see.

 #### Notes